 It’s difficult having someone in your life who is an addict.
 When a person is an addict, they are controlled by an addictive substance even when they are not high or drunk.
 This can make it difficult for you to judge their motives and forgive them every time they hurt your feelings or flake on plans.
 But often, you are certain the addict is still a good person – many addicts are good people.
 This issue becomes murkier when your loved one, who you know to be a good person, does bad things when he or she is using.
 How do you have compassion for someone who changes when under the influence and acts like a far worse person than they truly are?
-How do you separate these two identities and continue to offer your addicted friend or family member love and support?
+How do you separate these two identities and continue to offer your love and support to an addicted friend or family member?

 This is a tricky line for anyone to toe and there are many questions to contemplate when deciding how you should direct your compassion.
 Consider some of the following questions: